Introduction to Monitoring Health with Analytics

 Figure 3: Graph showing errors by 4xx and 5xx error codes received over the past three hours.

-Note: Latency data is only available for requests proxied through runtime instances running Kong Gateway 184.108.40.206 or later.
+Note: Latency data is only available for requests proxied through a data plane running Kong Gateway 184.108.40.206 or later.

 Figure 4: Graph showing latency as a percentage over the past 15 minutes.